qlack/QLACK-WebDesktop/MANUAL.md

 **spring.security.oauth2.client.registration.master.client-id**: the id of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-name**: the name of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-secret**: the key for accessing the restricted SSO client <br/>

-3) If LDAP is used with your SSO configuration, navigate to the _QLACK-WebDesktop\qlack-webdesktop-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
-**qlack.fuse.aaa.ldap.enabled**: set to true <br/>
-**qlack.fuse.aaa.ldap.url**: the url of the LDAP provider <br/>
-**qlack.fuse.aaa.ldap.basedn**: the base dn of the LDAP provider <br/>
-**qlack.fuse.aaa.ldap.mapping.uid**: the mapping user id of the LDAP provider <br/>
-**qlack.fuse.aaa.ldap.mapping.gid**: the mapping group id of the LDAP provider <br/>
-**qlack.fuse.aaa.ldap.admin.uid**: the user id of the LDAP administrator <br/>
-**qlack.fuse.aaa.ldap.admin.password**: the user password of the LDAP administrator <br/>
-**webdesktop.ldap.administrator.username**: the user id of the LDAP user who will be the QLACK WebDesktop system administrator <br/>
+**webdesktop.administrator.username**: the user id of the user who will be the QLACK WebDesktop system administrator <br/>

-4) Navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-applications-management\qlack-webdesktop-apps-applications-management-app\src\main\resources_ folder and edit the following properties in the_application.properties_ file: <br/>
+3) Navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-applications-management\qlack
+-webdesktop-apps-applications-management-app\src\main\resources_ folder and edit the following properties in the_application.properties_ file: <br/>
 **server.port**: the desired port which will serve the application on your machine (default 8090) <br/>
 **server.servlet.context-path**: the context path under which the application will be accessible (default /applicationsManagement) <br/>
 **spring.datasource.url**: the url connection of the QLACK WebDesktop database (ex. jdbc:mysql://localhost:3306/QlackWebDesktop?useUnicode=yes&characterEncoding=UTF-8) <br/>
 **spring.datasource.username**: the username the connect to the database <br/>
 **spring.datasource.password**: the password the connect to the database <br/>

-5) On the same folder update the following properties of the _configuration.yaml_ file: <br/>
+4) On the same folder update the following properties of the _configuration.yaml_ file: <br/>
 **appUrl**: the url under which the application is served (hostname:port) <br/>
 **appPath**: the context path of the application (same value as _server.servlet.context-path_) <br/>
 **proxyAppPath**: the reversed path under which QLACK WebDesktop will use the application (if SSO is used, the value should be equal to the _appPath_ value) <br/>

-6) If SSO is enabled, navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-applications-management\qlack-webdesktop-apps-applications-management-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
+5) If SSO is enabled, navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-applications -management\qlack-webdesktop-apps-applications-management-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
 **oauth2.provider.url**: the url under which QLACK WebDesktop will be served <br/>
 **spring.security.oauth2.client.registration.master.client-id**: the id of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-name**: the name of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-secret**: the key for accessing the restricted SSO client <br/>

-7) Navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-translations-management\qlack-webdesktop-apps-translations-management-app\src\main\resources_ folder and edit the following properties in the_application.properties_ file: <br/>
+6) Navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-translations-management\qlack
+-webdesktop-apps-translations-management-app\src\main\resources_ folder and edit the following properties in the_application.properties_ file: <br/>
 **server.port**: the desired port which will serve the application on your machine (default 8091) <br/>
 **server.servlet.context-path**: the context path under which the application will be accessible (default /translationsManagement) <br/>
 **spring.datasource.url**: the url connection of the QLACK WebDesktop database (ex. jdbc:mysql://localhost:3306/QlackWebDesktop?useUnicode=yes&characterEncoding=UTF-8) <br/>
 **spring.datasource.username**: the username the connect to the database <br/>
 **spring.datasource.password**: the password the connect to the database <br/>

-8) On the same folder update the following properties of the _configuration.yaml_ file: <br/>
+7) On the same folder update the following properties of the _configuration.yaml_ file: <br/>
 **appUrl**: the url under which the application is served (hostname:port) <br/>
 **appPath**: the context path of the application (same value as _server.servlet.context-path_) <br/>
 **proxyAppPath**: the reversed path under which QLACK WebDesktop will use the application (if SSO is used, the value should be equal to the _appPath_ value) <br/>

-9) If SSO is enabled, navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-translations-management\qlack-webdesktop-apps-translations-management-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
+8) If SSO is enabled, navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-translations -management\qlack-webdesktop-apps-translations-management-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
 **oauth2.provider.url**: the url under which QLACK WebDesktop will be served <br/>
 **spring.security.oauth2.client.registration.master.client-id**: the id of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-name**: the name of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-secret**: the key for accessing the restricted SSO client <br/>

-10) Navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-user-profile-management\qlack-webdesktop-apps-user-profile-management-app\src\main\resources_ folder and edit the following properties in the_application.properties_ file: <br/>
+9) Navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-user-profile-management\qlack
+-webdesktop-apps-user-profile-management-app\src\main\resources_ folder and edit the following properties in the_application.properties_ file: <br/>
 **server.port**: the desired port which will serve the application on your machine (default 8092) <br/>
 **server.servlet.context-path**: the context path under which the application will be accessible (default /userProfileManagement) <br/>
 **spring.datasource.url**: the url connection of the QLACK WebDesktop database (ex. jdbc:mysql://localhost:3306/QlackWebDesktop?useUnicode=yes&characterEncoding=UTF-8) <br/>
 **spring.datasource.username**: the username the connect to the database <br/>
 **spring.datasource.password**: the password the connect to the database <br/>

-11) On the same folder update the following properties of the _configuration.yaml_ file: <br/>
+10) On the same folder update the following properties of the _configuration.yaml_ file: <br/>
 **appUrl**: the url under which the application is served (hostname:port) <br/>
 **appPath**: the context path of the application (same value as _server.servlet.context-path_) <br/>
 **proxyAppPath**: the reversed path under which QLACK WebDesktop will use the application (if SSO is used, the value should be equal to the _appPath_ value) <br/>

-12) If SSO is enabled, navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-user-profile-management\qlack-webdesktop-apps-user-profile-management-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
+11) If SSO is enabled, navigate to the _QLACK-WebDesktop\qlack-webdesktop-apps\qlack-webdesktop-apps-user-profile -management\qlack-webdesktop-apps-user-profile-management-app\src\main\resources_ folder and edit the following properties in the_application-sso.properties_ file: <br/>
 **oauth2.provider.url**: the url under which QLACK WebDesktop will be served <br/>
 **spring.security.oauth2.client.registration.master.client-id**: the id of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-name**: the name of the SSO client <br/>
 **spring.security.oauth2.client.registration.master.client-secret**: the key for accessing the restricted SSO client <br/>

-13) Make a clean installation of the application by executing the following command on the root folder of the project (Java 8 must be installed and set as JAVA_HOME): <br/>
+12) Make a clean installation of the application by executing the following command on the root folder of the project (Java 8 must be installed and set as JAVA_HOME): <br/>
 `mvnw.cmd clean install -Dmaven.test.skip=true` (for Windows OS) <br/>
 `./mvnw clean install -Dmaven.test.skip=true` (for Linux OS) <br/>

-14) Create the database schema by executing the command: <br/>
+13) Create the database schema by executing the command: <br/>
 `CREATE DATABASE QlackWebDesktop CHARACTER SET utf8 COLLATE utf8_general_ci;`

-15) Deploy the system QLACK WebDesktop applications by executing the commands: <br/>
+14) Deploy the system QLACK WebDesktop applications by executing the commands: <br/>
 `nohup java -jar qlack-webdesktop-apps/qlack-webdesktop-apps-applications-management/qlack-webdesktop-apps-applications-management-app/target/qlack-webdesktop-apps-applications-management.jar &>/dev/null &` <br/><br/>
 `nohup java -jar qlack-webdesktop-apps/qlack-webdesktop-apps-translations-management/qlack-webdesktop-apps-translations-management-app/target/qlack-webdesktop-apps-translations-management.jar &>/dev/null &` <br/><br/>
 `nohup java -jar qlack-webdesktop-apps/qlack-webdesktop-apps-user-profile-management/qlack-webdesktop-apps-user-profile-management-app/target/qlack-webdesktop-apps-user-profile-management.jar &>/dev/null &` <br/><br/>